Activity 3A: Introduction to Data Wrangling

 In your R console, run the following code:

-data, and confirm that the new bf_ratio
+mutate(bf_ratio = body_mass_g/flipper_length_mm)Now glimpse your penguins data, and confirm that the new bf_ratio variable appears.

 What’s going on in this code?

-creates a new variable- We call this new variable
+mutatecreates a new variable- We call this new variable

-is defined asbody_mass_g/flipper_length_mm
+bf_ratio bf_ratiois defined asbody_mass_g/flipper_length_mm

 Question 10